Continuing Education Experience

 - Take a short course on use of the University Library (one CEE per hour).

 - Take a short course on use of new software (one CEE per hour) OIT Workshop Calendar.

 - Complete one credit hour of undergraduate research (ChE 498).

-- Participate in an Engineers Day project (no. of CEE’s depend on level of effort; certified by supervising faculty member).
+- Participate in an Engineers Day project (the number of CEE’s issued will depend on your level of effort; certified by supervising faculty member).